BarCodeReader/SODEvalToolkit/tools/README.md

 _The code should be easy to use._ It allows any numbers of algorithms to be evaluated on a single dataset at one time.

 1. Get the `.mat` file of the results: Just run `evaluate_models.m` in matlab.
-2. Plot these value: You can run ~~`draw_mat.m`~~ `draw_twice.m` in matlab.
+2. Plot these value: You can run `draw_curves.m` in matlab.
 3. Export the results in the folder `Results` by running `mat2excel.m`

+**NOTE**:
-**NOTE**: Please read the configuration items carefully when using the code to avoid unnecessary erors.
+* Please read the configuration items carefully when using the code to avoid unnecessary erors.
 If you have more questions, you can create a new issue.
+* It is really convinient to export the figure into a pdf and use it in the latex document.
+But, when you use the pdf generated from the latex document as the conference's submittion, and wish it to pass the PDF check of *IEEE PDF eXpress*, maybe, you will recive the report: `Font Times-Bold, Times-Roman, Times-Roman*1 is not embedded...`.
+At this time, you can use *Adobe Acrobat* to embed fonts in the figure pdf and then, generate the pdf from *LaTeX*, again.
+Everything's gonna be all right.

 More information can be seen in the comment text of the corresponding file.